fbpx

 Cellar Profile

 Owned and operated by Ruth and Charles Simpson, this English wine estate was established in 2012 and officially opened its doors in 2016.
 Ruth and Charles have a long and successful history in the wine industry.
 For 17 years, their Languedoc estate, Domaine Sainte Rose, has crafted award-winning wines from that region’s warm, sunny climes.
 Their British roots brought them back to the southern slopes of England to fulfill the enormous potential of the region for making elegant, cool-climate wines, both still and sparkling.
-Their two vineyards are located in a designated Area of Outstanding Natural Beauty, overlooking the gently-undulating English countryside.
+Their two vineyards are located in a designated Area of Outstanding Natural Beauty, overlooking the gently undulating English countryside.
 This one of the sunniest corners of Great Britain.
 The region’s lime-rich, chalky soils and moderate climate are similar to that of Champagne and Burgundy, making grape selection an easy choice; Chardonnay, Pinot Noir and Pinot Meunier dominate plantings.
 The long, cool ripening period here means that the best wines exhibit pure varietal flavours along with elegant acidity and a complex character.
 These vineyards are planted almost exclusively on south-facing slopes, ensuring that grapes reach full phenolic and sugar ripeness each year and are protected from the area’s fierce winds and spring frost.

 Region

-Elham Valley is an unspoilt seam in the North Downs of the County of Kent, where the contours of the land, the climate and the soil could scarcely be improved upon for viticulture.
+Elham Valley is an unspoiled seam in the North Downs of the County of Kent, where the contours of the land, the climate and the soil could scarcely be improved upon for viticulture.
 The intensely lime-rich chalk soil forms part of the same chalk ridge that stretches from southern England to the French Champagne region and on to Burgundy.
 The English climate may be marginal for viticulture but its relative austerity—where expertly handled—and long, cool ripening period is ideally suited to creating still and sparkling wines with pure variety flavours, elegant acidity and subtly sophisticated aromas.

 Vineyard